mcastorina/mcastorina.github.io/_posts/2021-07-18-ground-up-memory.markdown

 <canvas id="gatedSRLatchCircuit" resize></canvas>

 **Note:** a common variant of this latch is a *D-Latch* in which a single *data* bit is saved when the *gate* is enabled.
-This is easily achieved by setting *R* equal to *not S*.
+This is easily achieved by wiring *R* to *not S*, so the latch is reset when the data is `0` and set when it is `1`.

 ### Flip Flops
 Flip flops are edge-triggered memory units usually built with two underlying gated latches.
-They are very useful for synchronizing changes to a clock signal.
+They are useful for precisely synchronizing changes to a clock signal.

 <div class="table-div">
 <table class="gate" id="dFlipFlopTable">